Grinding Machine Operators and Asbestos Exposure

 Asbestos was commonly used within the walls of buildings or wrapped around boiler units, and if these were disturbed (through construction or repair) then the fibers could become airborne.
 It was also used during production, on brakes, and parts to help protect against heat.

 Mesothelioma Justice Network Brief

 Workers were exposed to asbestos in many ways.
 In industries such as construction and manufacturing, asbestos was a crucial component in the building of the factory itself.
-Asbestos was generally used in the tiling, bricks, drywall and flooring, and many factories remain this way today across the U.S.
+Asbestos was generally used in the tiling, bricks, drywall, and flooring.
+Many factories across the country still contain asbestos products today.